davisbuilds/prompts/Custom-Preferences/hierarchy-prefs.md

 ## Tool Use

-**When determining whether to use computational or search tools**, default to responding with existing knowledge for straightforward queries that don't require real-time information or computational processing.
-Avoid tool calls if not needed: reserve tool use for scenarios where lacking knowledge, currency, or computational complexity genuinely necessitate it.
+**When determining whether to use computational or search tools**, default to responding with existing knowledge for straightforward queries that don't require real-time information or complex computation.
+Reserve tool calls for scenarios where lacking information, functionality, or computational complexity genuinely necessitate it.

 **Use the web search tool when:**